QUITE: A Query Rewrite System Beyond Rules with LLM Agents: LLM Agent-Based Query Rewriter

 Specifically, the Agent takes action $O_i$ in state $s_i$, the environment provides feedback $O_i'$, and the Agent updates its state and decides the next action based on the feedback as:

 where $\mathcal{A}_{s_i}$ denotes the Agent in state $s_i$, and $\mathcal{A}_{s_{i+1}}$ denotes the Agent in state $s_{i+1}$.

-In practice, we decompose the rewrite process into four stages: \textit{Reasoning}, \textit{Verification}, \textit{Decision} and \textit{Termination}, as illustrated in Figure~7.
+In practice, we decompose the rewrite process into four stages: \textit{Reasoning}, \textit{Verification}, \textit{Decision} and \textit{Termination}, as illustrated in Figure~\ref{fig:fsm}.
 The \textit{Reasoning} stage generates candidate SQL rewrites.
 The \textit{Verification} stage validates syntax and semantic equivalence, correcting any errors identified.
 The \textit{Decision} stage determines whether to continue or terminate the rewrite process.
+The \textit{Termination} stage ends the rewrite process and outputs the rewritten SQL with rewrite proposals.